Southern peas and butterbeans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.

 6 servings

-3. Whisk together lemon juice, next 4 ingredients, and remaining 2 tablespoons oil in a large bowl; stir in corn and beans.
-Serve immediately, or cover and chill up to 3 days.
+Whisk the lemon juice with the next 4 ingredients and the remaining 2 tablespoons oil in a large bowl; stir in corn and cooked butter beans.
+Serve immediately or cover and chill up to 3 days.

 Serves 4